funcool/promesa/README.md

 A promise library & concurrency toolkit for Clojure and ClojureScript.

-This library exposes a bunch of usefull syntactic abstractions that will considerably simplify to work with promises (in a very similar way as you will do it in JS with async/await) and many helpers from executors to concurrency patterns (bulkhead & CSP).
+This library exposes a bunch of useful syntactic abstractions that considerably simplify working with promises (in a very similar way as you will do it in JS with async/await) and many helpers from executors to concurrency patterns (bulkhead & CSP).
 With 0 runtime external dependencies.